santarini/vba/excel/README.md

 # excel macros

 I'm not entirely sure if these work as bas files but I wrote them in the visual basic devolper of Excel and uploaded them here.
+Right now this is a just a place for mass upload; I'll organize the scripts into folders eventually.

 * BasicSearch.bas
   * basic word search, finds the phrase you're looking for and activates the cell containing that phrase